maahn/pamtra2/README.rst

 Pamtra2
 #######

 EARLY ALPHA VERSION!
 NOT FEATURE COMPLETE!
+It is strongly recommended to use the better documented normal Pamtra version avalable at https://github.com/igmk/pamtra

 Please see https://pamtra2.readthedocs.io for documentation.